PatrickSkinner/OSX-PDF-Viewer/README.md

 # OSX-PDF-Viewer

 A PDF viewer created for a 3rd year Computer Science project.
 A Cocoa application created using Swift and the PDFkit provided by the Quartz framework.
+Created by Patrick Skinner and Cassidy Mowat.

 •	Navigation through a PDF document, back/forward and to a given page